On the City Council Agenda, October 2, 2012

 That’s it.
 We probably won’t make the meeting but we will report back on anything worth reporting.
 Of course, YouTube for really good repartee is always an option.

 Posted on October 1, 2012, in Local Government, politics, Tustin City Commissions, Tustin City Council and tagged City Council Agenda, conditional use permit, deborah gavello, Goodwill Industries, hidden agenda, redhill lutheran church, tustin planning commission.
 Bookmark the permalink.
-Comments Off.
+Comments Off on On the City Council Agenda, October 2, 2012.